ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/03-inheritance.md

   * **Calories** - abstract getter.
 This should be overridden in the subclass to return the correct calories based on the size.
   * **Special Instructions** - abstract getter.
 This should be overridden in the subclass to return the correct list of special instructions.

+{{% notice tip %}}

+You may choose to implement the `OrderItem` interface on the three base classes described below, which will then be inherited by each menu item, instead of explicitly implementing the interface on each menu item itself.
+Some of the elements described on these base classes are already defined in the `OrderItem` interface, so if you implement the interface at the base class level you do not need to redefine the abstract methods from the interface within the abstract base classes.
+Either approach is valid!

+If you choose to inherit from the `OrderItem` interface in the base classes in Python, the base class should not inherit from `ABC` - that is already covered as part of the interface.
+If you do, Mypy will present an error stating that it "cannot determine consistent method resolution order."

+You may also need to refactor some `private` attributes (with double underscores in Python) to `protected` attributes (single underscores in Python) as they move from the subclass to the superclass.
+In Java, these are just attributes as expected.
+In Python, it is simplest to declare those in the constructor of the superclass (such as `self._size = Size.SMALL`), then make sure you call that constructor using `super().__init__()` in the subclass' constructor.

+{{% /notice %}}

 ##### Menu Class

-The `starfleetsubs.data.menu.Menu` class should be a static class that has static getter methods or properties for these four elements:
+The `starfleetsubs.data.menu.Menu` class should be a class that has static getter methods for these four elements:

-* `entrees` - a list of `IOrderItem` elements containing an instance of all available entrees (7 in total).
+* `entrees` - a list of `OrderItem` elements containing an instance of all available entrees (7 in total).
-* `sides` - a list of `IOrderItem` elements containing an instance of all available sides.
+* `sides` - a list of `OrderItem` elements containing an instance of all available sides.
 Since each side is available in three sizes, the list should include an instance of all three sizes of each side item (12 in total).
-* `drinks` - a list of `IOrderItem` elements containing an instance of all available drinks.
+* `drinks` - a list of `OrderItem` elements containing an instance of all available drinks.
 Since each drink is available in three sizes, the list should include an instance of all three sizes of each drink item (15 in total).
 * `fullmenu` - a combined list of all menu items (34 in total).

 In Java, these lists should use a subclass of the [List](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) interface.
 In Python, these methods should use the built-in Python [list](https://docs.python.org/3/library/stdtypes.html#list) data type.
+Since they are static methods, they **cannot** be constructed as Python properties using the `@property` decorator.

 ## Unit Tests